center-key/w3c-html-validator/README.md

    Skip all HTML validation messages in the built-in opinionated ignore list and also suppresses all the "pass" status messages.

    - `html-validator docs --delay=200`<br>
-   Validates all HTML files in the "docs" folder at a rate of 1 file per 200 ms (default is 500 ms).
+   Validates all HTML files in the **docs** folder at a rate of 1 file per 200 ms (default is 500 ms).

    - `html-validator docs --trim=30 --continue`<br>
    Truncates validation messages to 30 characters and does not abort CI if validation fails.

+   - `html-validator docs --check-url=http://localhost/nu/ --delay=0`<br>
+   Validates the HTML files in the **docs** folder using a locally hosted W3C validator, such as the [docker-validator-w3c](https://github.com/netresearch/docker-validator-w3c) server.

 > [!NOTE]
 > _Single quotes in commands are normalized so they work cross-platform and avoid the errors often encountered on Microsoft Windows._